za-h-ra/100DaysOfCode/rules.md

 ## Commitment

-The commitment to build a consistent study habit.
+No more procrastinating.
+The goal is to get a job in big tech.
+So I'm making a commitment to myself to do an hour everyday.
+No more, no less.
+And then summarize what I learned.

 ## Start Date

-### Monday, October 9, 2023
+### November 30, 2023

 ## Additional Rules